enicholson125/is-my-site-up/README.md

 Run `terraform plan` and `terraform apply` to create the Cloud Function.

 You will then need to manually create the Gmail password secret in Cloud Secrets and add it to the Cloud function by following [this documentation](https://cloud.google.com/functions/docs/configuring/secrets#making_a_secret_accessible_to_a_function) (add it as an environment variable called `GMAIL_PASSWORD`).
-It's not currently possible to set that in the terraform and it doesn't persist across recreating the terraform version of the cloud function, which is a shame, as it makes it being a terraform module a bit pointless...
+It's not currently possible to configure that in the terraform cloud function definition but it hopefully will be soon.